HomeArticlesWaterfall

 • After Rains (October–November): Cool weather, fewer people.

 • Carry sufficient drinking water for you and your family.
-You will not find any hotels or grocery stores while trekking to the Chincholi Waterfall.
+You will not find any hotels or grocery stores while trekking to the Chinchoti Waterfall.

 • Camera, Cell Phone, Power Bank, Torch

-• Glucon D, Electron Powder, Biscuits or ready-to-eat food.
+• Glucon D, Electral Powder, Biscuits or ready-to-eat food

 • Towel, Napkins and extra clothes